27 E. Main Street,

 No one has favorited this theater yet

-The Liberty Theatre can be traced back to the early-1920’s in Ogden newspapers.
+The Liberty Theatre can be traced back to at least 1921 in Ogden newspapers.
 A 1936 article noted improvements to the building by the owner, B.F.
 Winzler.
 The upgrades included a 10-feet widening of the building and excavations for a slanted floor.

 In March of 1949, A.C.
 Toland, age 48, its then owner, was killed in a private plane crash near Lewiston, Idaho along with his son, age 23, who was piloting the small craft.
 The Tolands, who moved to Tremonton in 1944, were evidently well known in Utah and the crash story was covered extensively by all of the major newspapers.